 Television presenter Tess Daly lost her smiley face last month after she announced she’d squashed her pet pooch in a car accident in March.
 The Strictly Come Dancing hostess was said to be ‘devastated after she accidentally ran over her dog and killed it’.
 RTÉ News reported.

-The Irish news service went on to note the incident happened after builders carelessly left the door of Daly’s house open and Minnie, a Maltese Shih Tzu, decided to wander into the great outdoors and hide under her car.
+The incident happened after builders carelessly left the door of Daly’s house open and Minnie, a Maltese Shih Tzu, decided to wander into the great outdoors and hide under her car.

 “I’m horrified and devastated by this terrible, tragic accident.
 It has had a huge effect on the whole family and we are heartbroken at losing Minnie.
 This has, and continues to be, a very emotional time for us all.”
 Tess speaking to tabloid The Sun

-The newspaper went on to note how the loss of the family pet had also left Family Fortunes host Vernon Kay equally as devastated.
+The Irish news service went on to note that the loss of the family pet had also left All Star Family Fortunes host Vernon Kay equally as devastated.
 Vernon, Daly’s husband, along with their daughters, were put in a miserable mood just days before they were due to holiday in the Maldives.